ykerus/obsidian-templates/⏱ Todo/🧩 Project/Make obsidian template repo.md

 ## ✅ Succes criteria

 - Templates available for anyone to download and use
-- Made a person happy
+- Made a person happy with it

 ## 📈 Results